BDC Hamburger Icon

 Why should you pay night shift differentials?

 • Night shift differential pay stabilizes employee morale.
 Most employees who work daytime hours don’t want to work at night.
 If anything, nighttime work is among the most significant ways to drain daytime employees’ morale (whereas a simple initiative like flextime improves employee morale).
-If you do not provide an incentive for this extra work, it can be a reason why employees quit as their morale hits new lows.
+If you do not provide an incentive for the extra work, it can be a reason why employees quit as their morale hits new lows.

 • Night shift differential pay helps employees.
 You may find that some daytime employees are eager to work extra hours or a different schedule for the extra cash.
-This money can help them pay bills or more quickly reach their savings goals.
+The money can help them pay bills or more quickly reach their savings goals.

 • Night shift differential pay makes staffing easier.
 If you seek nighttime help without offering incentives, you’ll likely struggle to find willing employees.
 When your staff is eager to work, your business will be more productive.

-If you make your employees feel appreciated for the work they provide, you will reduce turnover, keep your company productive, and boost morale.
+If you make your employees feel appreciated for the work they provide, you will reduce turnover, keep your company productive and boost morale.

-Jennifer Dublino contributed to this article.
+Casey Conway and Jennifer Dublino contributed to this article.

 Did you find this content helpful?